What is Yoga?

 Absolutely!
-Being flexible is not necessary to receive the benefits of yoga, and one of the wonderful benefits of regularly practising yoga is that your flexibility, slowly but surely, will improve.
+Being flexible is not necessary to receive the benefits of yoga, and one of the beautiful benefits of regularly practising yoga is that your flexibility, slowly but surely, will improve.

-At first you may need to take the base level poses, perhaps using props to assist with getting into ‘your’ pose – your instructor is there help and guide you in finding the best way to begin your practice.
-If you are a runner, cyclist or participate regularly in other sports or physical training, yoga is a great complimentary practice.
+At first you may need to take the base level poses, perhaps using props to assist with getting into ‘your’ pose – your instructor is there to help and guide you in finding the best way to begin your practice.
+Yoga is an excellent complimentary practice if you are a runner, cyclist, or regularly participate in other sports or physical training.

 How Do You Know if Yoga is Suitable for You?

 Yoga is great for nearly everyone, regardless of age, gender, shape, size and experience.
-Postures can be modified to suit different levels of experience, and to accommodate (and not aggravate) different physical capabilities, injuries and health conditions.
-If you are unsure about your general health and whether it will cope with yoga, please consult your GP or other healthcare professional in the first instance and contact your instructor to discuss your situation before attending a class.
+Postures can be modified to suit different levels of experience and to accommodate (and not aggravate) other physical capabilities, injuries and health conditions.
+If you are unsure about your general health and whether it will cope with yoga, please consult your GP or other healthcare professionals in the first instance and contact your instructor to discuss your situation before attending a class.